webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - distributed immutable ledger. (e.g. cryptocurrency Bitcoin).
 - **Block Storage**
   - a blank **volume** that the customer or user can put anything into.
 More flexible and higher performance but requires a **greater amount of administration**.
-- **Business Impact Analysis (BIA)**
-  - **detailed analysis and assessment** of the priorities given to each **asset** and process within the organization.
-  - interview managers, users, customers.
-Inventory assets. review financial, insurance, data, and regulatory mandates.
-  - Determine the value of the assets that are protected to know how much time, money, and effort to expend to protect them.
-  - identify critical paths and single point failures.
-  - **New dependencies** is a potential emergent business impact analysis (BIA) concern.
 - **CDN (Content Delivery Network)**
   - form of data caching, for copies of data commonly requested by users.
 - **CIA**